tim-hardcastle/Pipefish/README.md

 ## Our adorable mascot

-According to no less than Rob Pike, every language needs an adorable mascot.
-This is our adorable (though not cuddly) mascot, René the pipefish.
+According to Rob Pike, every language needs an adorable mascot.
+This is our adorable mascot, René the pipefish.
 <div align="center">
   <img src="./docs/Rene.png" alt="René the Pipefish" width="150">
 </div>